5. Create choropleth maps

 Export Map

-After editing your map (for now, just try your best to make your map neat and stay sane), export the layout in a figure format.
+After editing your map (for now, try your best to make it neat and stay organized), export the layout in a figure format.

-- On the ribbon, click the Share tab.
-Click the drop-down icon in Export Layout, and choose the one you want.
-Now, you can find a file of the map in your workspace.
+1. On the ribbon, click the Share tab.
+Click the drop-down icon in Export Layout and select the desired option.
+Now, you can find the map file in your workspace:

-Now, we have completed a map of the county-level total population.
+We have now completed a map of the county-level total population.
 We will create one more map that shows another demographic of the state.

 - Title